 - a.
-The actual date on which installation of the emergency diesel engine gen-sets (Engine Groups 2 and 2a) in the building, or phase, commenced within 30 days after such date.
+The actual date on which installation of the emergency diesel engine gen-sets (Engine Groups 1, 2A, 2B, and 3) in the building, or phase, commenced within 30 days after such date.
 The notification must contain the following: - i.
 Name and address of the permittee; - ii.
-The address of the building; - iii.
-Unit reference number of the initial unit installed and - iv.
+The address of the affected source; - iii.
+Unit reference number and engine group of the initial unit installed; and - iv.
 The date construction commenced. - b.
-The date that the integration operational period started for each emergency diesel engine gen-set (Engine Groups 2 and 2a) within 15 days after the last generator at each building, or construction phase, completes its integration operational period.
+The date that the integration operational period started for each emergency diesel engine gen-set (Engine Groups 1, 2A, 2B, and 3) within 15 days after the last generator at each building, or construction phase, completes its integration operational period.
 If a period of construction is paused or halted for 45 days this notification shall be provided to the DEQ within 15 days after completion of the integration operational period for the most recently installed emergency diesel engine gen-set.
 The notification must contain the following: - i.
-Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - ii.
-Installation date; - iii.
-Unit reference number and - iv.
+Unit reference number and engine group; - ii.
+Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - iii.
+Installation date; and - iv.
 Integration operational period start and end dates.

-For the purpose of this notification, the integration operational period is defined as: the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.
+For the purpose of this notification, the integration operational period is defined as: the period of time beginning with the first time the affect unit is started on-site and ending when the affected unit is fully integrated with the sources electrical system.
 In no case shall this period exceed 30 days.